For Pagans today, these names conjuring up exotic images of ritual and celebration roll off of the tongue as easily as they did for our ancestors.

 As you develop your spiritual path, each year you hone and refine your observances, cutting closer and closer to the core.
 Remember what works and build on those moments.
 Throw out what doesn’t.
 The whole concept of personalized ritual and celebration rests squarely on being true to your spiritual path and if a celebration doesn’t feel right, then it won’t bring meaning into your life.

 When and/if you celebrate with others, your group must be able to blend energies, to make the ritual work for everyone.
 Which is why with most large public rituals, there tends to be a sense of ritual theatre more than of deep magic.
-This is not to say that the ritual won’t be fun and sometimes I’ve been pleasantly surprised, but for stronger, more magickal rituals, we opt for coven work.
+This is not to say that the ritual won’t be fun and sometimes I’ve been pleasantly surprised, but for stronger, more magickal rituals, we opt for coven work or solitary work.
+And always, if you are a solitary practitioner, then your devotions are between you and your gods, between you and your personal magick.
+I think every person needs to have a period of solitary practice in order to grow and learn.
+Some choose to remain solitary for life and this is a time-honored tradition, as well.